I love the Roth IRA.

 Unfortunately, doing a Roth IRA conversion is not a total black and white decision.
 In fact, there are have been several instances where I suggested that clients don’t do a Roth IRA conversion.

 To better understand if a Roth IRA conversion is best for you, we have to understand the rules first.
 Here’s a look at at the IRA to Roth IRA conversion tax rules.

 Why Would You Want to Convert a Traditional IRA to a Roth IRA?

-The primary advantage of converting your traditional IRA accounts to a Roth IRA is that the funds will not be subject to income tax upon withdrawal – ever.
+The primary advantage of converting your traditional IRA accounts to Roth IRAs is that the funds will not be subject to income tax upon withdrawal – ever.

 Traditional IRAs in employer-sponsored retirement plans, such as 401(k) plans, are largely based on income tax deferral.
-That enables you to get a tax break on any contributions that you make into those plans in the year the contributions are made.
-The money in the account accumulates, also on a tax-deferred basis, allowing you to build up a healthy nest egg by the time retirement rolls around.
+That enables you to get a tax break on any contributions that you make to those plans in the year the contributions are made.
+The money in the account accumulates (also on a tax-deferred basis), allowing you to build up a healthy nest egg by the time retirement rolls around.
 Once it does, any withdrawals that you take from the plans will be subject to income tax.